Mobile learning

 Mobile learning allows students to share knowledge with each other within the platform, on social networks and helps encourage engagement between instructors and learners.

-7. Completion Rates Improve
+7. Completion rates improve

 Especially in mobile learning that uses microlearning, learners complete training at a higher rate than in more traditional methods.